- Sweaters or a picture of sweaters*

 - Word cards*

 - Word-building cards*

 - Sweater Swap target text*

-State and Model the Objective
+State the Objective

 - Let the children swap sweaters with one another.